-- Installing TORQUE on page 2 - TORQUE installation overview on page 1
+- Installing TORQUE on page 6 - TORQUE Installation Overview on page 5

-Enabling TORQUE as a service
+Enabling TORQUE as a Service

 Enabling TORQUE as a service is optional.
-In order to run TORQUE as a service, you must enable running client commands (for instructions, see Configuring trqauthd for client commands on page 13.
+In order to run TORQUE as a service, you must enable trqauthd. (see Configuring trqauthd for Client Commands on page 18).